HusenjanDev/Quartz/content/Documents/0022 Automating Email Sorting with Power Automate.md

 ## Information

-We are currently implementing a new system into organization and the employees using these systems made a request to implement automatic email sorting where all emails with PDFs are moved to a different folder than emails without PDF documents.
-Unfortunately, this is not possible with default Outlook email rules therefore we have to automate it through Power Automate.
+We are currently implementing a new system in the organization and the employees using these systems made a request to implement automatic email sorting where all emails with PDFs are moved to a different folder than emails without PDF documents.
+Unfortunately, this is not possible with default Outlook rules because it doesn't allow us to check for specific document type.

 ## Automating with Power Automate